huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_network_acl.md

 * `associated_subnets` - (Optional, List) Specifies the associated subnets of the network ACL.
   The [associated_subnets](#subnets) structure is documented below.

+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the network ACL.

 <a name="rules"></a>
 The `ingress_rules` and `egress_rules` block supports: